soundpress/RulesOfNYC/docs/c04/index.rst

       (viii) to test and evaluate the feasibility and application of innovative procurement methods not currently used by the City or provided for in these Rules.

    (3) Source Selection in a Special Case.
-Upon determining that there is a special case, the Contracting Officer shall select the most competitive alternate method of source selection among those listed in Section 3-01 above which is practicable and advantageous to the City.
+Upon determining that there is a special case, the Contracting Officer shall select the most competitive alternate method of source selection among those listed in 9 RCNY § 3-01 above which is practicable and advantageous to the City.

    (4) Special case determination.
 The determination that there is a special case, and the reasons that the method of source selection is the most competitive that is appropriate under the circumstances, shall be made in writing in advance of issuing solicitations, as part of any presolicitation review required by these Rules, and shall be approved by the ACCO.
 Procurements by negotiated acquisition shall require the written approval of the CCPO prior to initiating negotiations.